samuelim01/tp/docs/UserGuide.md

 <box type="tip">

-* If the previous command was `guest filter KEY_WORDS`, the `INDEX` refers to the index number shown in the filtered guest list.
-* Otherwise, the `INDEX` refers to the index number on the unfiltered guest list.
+`INDEX` refers to the index number of the guest currently displayed on the guest list.

 </box>